terra-money/docs/docs/validator/faq.md

 ### What is a validator?

-The Terra Core is powered by the Tendermint consensus, which relies on a set of validators to secure the network.
-Validators run full nodes and participate in consensus by broadcasting votes.
-These votes contain cryptographic signatures signed by a validator's private key.
-Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
-They also participate in treasury governance by voting on proposals.
+The Terra Core is powered by the Tendermint consensus.
+Validators run full nodes, participate in consensus by broadcasting votes, commit new blocks to the blockchain, and participate in governance of the blockchain.
+Validators are able to cast votes on behalf of their delegators.
 A validator's voting power is weighted according to their total stake.

-Any user in the system can declare its intention to become a validator by sending a [`create-validator`](#how-do-I-become-a-validator) transaction.

 ### What is a full node?

 A full node is a program that validates the transactions and blocks of a blockchain.
-Running a full node is necessary in order to be a validator.
-Full nodes reuire more resources than light nodes,  which only processes block headers and a small subset of transactions.
+Validators must run full nodes.
+Full nodes require more resources than light nodes,  which only processes block headers and a small subset of transactions.
 Running a full node means you are running a non-compromised and up-to-date version of the Terra Core software with low network latency and no downtime.

 It is possible and encouraged for any user to run full nodes even if they do not plan to be validators.